Vera Zasulich: Founding the Emancipation of Labour Group

 Following the assassination of Tsar Alexander II by Narodnaya Volya in March 1881, the tsarist government unleashed a wave of severe repression.
 In the face of this crackdown, Zasulich dedicated herself to reuniting the fractured revolutionary movement.
-She became a leader of the Red Cross of the People's Will, an organisation created to aid political prisoners and foster collaboration between the populist factions.
+She became a leader of the Red Cross of Narodnaya Volya, an organisation created to aid political prisoners and foster collaboration between the populist factions.
 Her efforts were consistently frustrated by deep personal and ideological divisions, particularly between the advocates of terrorism and those who, like herself, favored peaceful propaganda.